vitalab/castor/README.md

 To help you follow along with the organization of the repository, here is a summary of each major package's purpose:

+- [apps](castor/apps): interactive applications, either graphical or command line, that help to inspect data and/or results.

 - [metrics](castor/metrics): metrics specific to our cardiac images that are not part of the traditional libraries.
 The metrics are first divided by datasets on which they apply (see [ACDC](castor/metrics/acdc) or [CAMUS](castor/metrics/camus)).
 Afterwards,